BigQuery BigQuery Claude AI Marketing Dashboard

 5. 5

-A file downloads to your machine — keep it safe
+A file downloads to your machine — store it securely

 # Move to a secure directory